2018 Redbridge London Borough Council election

-An election for Redbridge London Borough Council took place on 3 May 2018, the same day as for other London Boroughs.
+The 2018 election for Redbridge London Borough Council took place on 3 May 2018, the same day as for other London Boroughs.
 All 63 seats were up for election, with new ward boundaries in place.
 The Labour Party retained control of the council with an increased majority, taking 81% of the seats.

+Electoral arrangements

+New ward boundaries were used for the first time.
+Prior to the 2018 election the council had 63 councillors elected from 32 wards (all wards elected three members).
+From the 2018 election, 63 councillors were elected from 22 wards (19 three-member wards and 3 two-member wards).

+Polling took place on 3 May 2018.